jun-e/jun-etan.com/src/posts/2020-05-08-Day-52-one-hundred-years-of-solitude.md

 ---
-title: Day 52 - Reading rampage
+title: Day 52 - One hundred years of solitude
 metaDesc:
 socialImage:
 date: '2020-05-08'